 Trip Management is a stateful, RESTful web service.
 It generates a trip plan for dispatch to drivers.
 It then continuously monitors real-time events so it can notify the back office with updated drive times and ETAs.

 In order for the service to know what is happening out on the road, the Trip Management APIs are called repeatedly to:

 - Gather information about a vehicle’s location from GPS pings

-- Retrieve event notifications and updates about a driver’s activity on the road
+- Retrieve updates about a driver’s activity on the road

 - Make unexpected changes in the driver’s trip plan